naiyerasif/site/content/blog/2019/2019-04-20-code-formatting-with-prettier.md

 date: 2019-04-20
 updated: 2019-09-20
 author: [naiyer]
-summary: Format source code with Prettier and configure it to work with EditorConfig and ESLint
 tags: ['guide']
 ---

-## Intent

 [Prettier](https://prettier.io) is an opinionated code formatter that formats the code in a consistent style.
 [Here are some reasons why you should use prettier](https://prettier.io/docs/en/why-prettier.html).
 In this guide, you'll learn to integrate it with your Node.js project.
 You'll also know how Prettier can work with EditorConfig and ESLint.